jvlflame/Rename-JAV-files-javlibrary/README.md

 - [ ] Better error handling
 - [ ] Allow reversal of changes made
 - [ ] Create GUI front-end

+## Notable mentions

+A script similar in function, but with actual webscraping and metadata checks written in Python: https://github.com/mrunkel/sort_jav